If you are looking for DoDD 8140 (DoDD 8570), click here!

 Significant Community Contributor

 SANS develops, maintains, and makes available at no cost the largest collection of research documents about various aspects of information security.
 Additionally, SANS operates the Internet's early warning system - the Internet Storm Center.
 At the heart of SANS are the many security practitioners in government agencies, corporations, and universities around the world who invest hundreds of hours each year in research and teaching to help the entire information security community.
 All this research and development activity helps to assure that SANS delivers the latest and greatest courseware, and produces the best instructors, available in market today.

-SANS training courses provides a solid foundation for the Global Information Assurance Certification (GIAC) which has over 47,000 security professionals who have already proven their skills and knowledge to meet our challenging standards.
+SANS training courses provides a solid foundation for the GIAC Certifications which has over 47,000 security professionals who have proven their skills and knowledge to meet our challenging standards.
 GIAC is unique in the field of information security certifications because it not only tests a candidate's knowledge but also the candidate's ability to put that knowledge into practice in the real world.

 Contract Payment Options and Vehicles